rickdgray/CG/README.md

 # COSC 6372 Computer Graphics
-Can be run just by using makefile.
-Uses round, max, min, pow in math.h and utilities so requires c++ 99 or later.
-Tested on ubuntu.

 # 3D Mesh Generation and Landmark Transfer
 This project will take flat images of human faces and generate 3D meshes, then transfer landmarks from other faces to distort the mesh.